nbrette/twitter_giveaway_enterer/readme.md

 | sol_address      |       Your solana addresse that will be replied to the tweet if required.
 Can be an empty string
 | eth_address      |       Your ethereum addresse that will be replied to the tweet if required.
 Can be an empty string     |

-Although you can put multiple tokens to use multiple accounts, be aware that this feature is not implemented yet.
-The first account of the list will be used.
+Every time the the program will be run it will use a different set of twitter api keys
+The file `run_file/run.json` is used only to store the index of the key that has to be used.

 ## Run